pretix/pretix-docs/docs/guides/resources-and-scheduling.md

     For instance, if you employ tour guides and workshop instructors, then you should create only one resource type named "Staff member".
     This makes it easier to manage staff who work both as tour guides and workshop instructors.

+    pretix only checks for conflicts of availability within the same resource type.
+    Thus, it does not make sense to add the same individual resource to two different resource types in pretix.

 ![Page titled 'Create a new resource type', displaying inputs for name and plural name, as well as email settings.](../assets/screens/resources-scheduling/resource-type.png "Create a new resource type")

 In order to create a new resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.